gohugoio/hugo/content/en/content-management/multilingual.md

 If the default language needs to be rendered below its own language code (`/en`) like the others, set `defaultContentLanguageInSubdir: true`.

 Only the obvious non-global options can be overridden per language.
 Examples of global options are `baseURL`, `buildDrafts`, etc.

+**Please note:** use lowercase language codes, even when using regional languages (ie. use pt-pt instead of pt-PT).
+Currently Hugo language internals lowercase language codes, which can cause conflicts with settings like `DefaultContentLanguage` which are not lowercased.
+Please track the evolution of this issue in [Hugo repository issue tracker](https://github.com/gohugoio/hugo/issues/7344)

 ### Disable a Language